5 Best Thermometers & Hygrometers for Reptiles & Amphibians

 Exo Terra Combo Meter

 The Exo Terra combo meter came in at a close second.
-In fact, I’m partial to this one but I won’t recommend it unless you have an Exo Terra terrarium.
+In fact, I’m partial to this one but I won’t recommend it unless its going on an Exo Terra terrarium.

-The reason is that it’s designed to slot into the back of the terrarium.
-You can’t mount this on other terrariums or aquariums.
-I repeat; only get this one if it’s going on an Exo Terra terrarium!
+The reason is that it is designed to slot into the back of the terrarium.
+You can’t mount this on other terrariums or aquariums unless you use tape, velcro, or a suction cup.

 It’s a great product, though.
 Seeing as Exo Terra makes some of the most popular terrariums, there’s a good chance that you, like me, are using one of their enclosures.
 If so, this is the one I recommend.